aananthcn/prms-ios/PrivacyPolicy_PRMS.md

 **Last Updated: 19 May 2024**

-**PRMS-iOS** ("we", "our", or "us") operates the PRMS-iOS mobile application (the "App").
+**PRMS** ("we", "our", or "us") operates the PRMS mobile application (the "App").
 This page informs you of our policies regarding the privacy of information when you use our App.

 By using the App, you agree to the terms outlined in this privacy policy.